Kadhal Kadhai: Production

 Velu Prabhakaran began work on the production of a film titled Kadhal Arangam in October 2003, writing the story, screenplay and dialogue for the project.
 Velu Prabhakaran revealed that the film would expose the falsehood of kama in society, though he later gave directorial credits of the film to his brother Velu Raja.
 The film also takes on the prevailing caste system and explores sexuality.
 Thus, the censors were not willing to give it a certificate due to objectionable scenes and an ongoing battle with the censor board emerged in December 2004.
 In November 2006, Velu Prabhakaran held an emotional appeal at a press conference stating that "Suppression is what causes a lot of sex crimes.
 That is not so in western countries, that's why they don't make a big deal about displaying the body.
 Here, just the lack of a davani has the audience all agog".
 In 2009, the team finally agreed to tone down the scenes and mute certain dialogues and to compromise with the censors the film, they changed the title from Kadhal Arangam to Kadhal Kadhai.
 The director had reportedly inserted a few elements from this story of his life into the film and in the title credits of the film, Velu Prabhakaran included an extended scene which narrates his opinions and difficulties of the way the film released; while he also played the role of a film director in the venture, noting that parts were autobiographical.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics written by Muthulingam and Mu.
 Metha.

 Release

 The film was released on 17 July 2009 alongside Achchamundu!
 Achchamundu! and Vedigundu Murugesan.

 Critical reception

-The film mostly received negative reviews upon release.
-Indiaglitz stated, "The film takes a highly moral stance against exploitation of a woman's physique.
-But sadly, the movie is full of the exploitation of not one, but three women".
-A critic said, "Prabhakaranin's ‘Kadhal Kadhai’ is a film meant for absent-minded sex maniacs who can get gratified with their inner feelings watching this X-rated flick".
-Behindwoods.com rated the film 0 out of 5 and wrote, "If you must watch Kaadhal Kadhai, we would advise you not to tell home.
-You wouldn't want a dent in your morality or worst, sanity, would you?".
-A critic from Bharatstudent rated the film 1 out of 5 and said, "More than documentary, less than porn film, please don't watch it".
+A critic from Southdreamz.com said, "Prabhakaranin's ‘Kadhal Kadhai’ is a film meant for absent-minded sex maniacs who can get gratified with their inner feelings watching this X-rated flick".